-If you are bothered by loose skin and fat around your waist, consider a belt lipectomy (also called a body lift) at UCI Plastic Surgery in Orange County where a team of plastic surgeons–Dr. Evans, Dr. Paydar, and Dr. Wirth– treat all aspects of massive weight loss body contouring.
+If you are bothered by loose skin and fat around your waist, consider a belt lipectomy (also called a body lift) at UCI Plastic Surgery in Orange County where a team of plastic surgeons–Dr. Evans and Dr. Paydar– treat all aspects of massive weight loss body contouring.

 Belt lipectomy is a procedure that is performed after massive weight loss, which removes a “belt of loose skin and fat” from the patient’s midsection.

 Massive weight loss patients will vary quite a bit in how they present to the plastic surgeon.
 They will vary in 3 major ways:

 - The fat deposition and fat loss pattern

 - The quality of their remaining skin/fat

 Massive weight loss patients lose weight to different extents.
 Some patients will still be in the high BMI range after their significant weight loss, while others will reach normal, and occasionally below normal, BMI levels.
 There are many reasons that people reach different levels of BMI, including:

 - The type of bariatric surgery operation they underwent

 - The type of post-bariatric surgery follow-up program in which they participated

 - How well they followed their prescribed regimens